Mallik Wilks: Personal life

 Just three days before making his Leeds United debut, Wilks' brother Raheem had been killed outside a barber's shop in Leeds.
 Despite the tragedy, Wilks played in the FA Cup match against Sutton United.
 Three people were convicted of Raheem's murder in November 2017.
+On 9 July 2020, Wilks pleaded guilty to one count of affray and one count of assault occasioning actual bodily harm for his role in an incident on 28 August 2017.
+He was given an 18-month suspended sentence and ordered to pay £2900 in compensation to the victims.